-Table 2.12: Consistency of information with the requirements of the RIN
+Table 2.12: Input tables

-Input tables The information provided is consistent with the requirements of the RIN.
+The information provided is consistent with the requirements of the RIN.

-Source of information

-• SAP
+- SAP

-• Table 2.2 - 2.9 of the RIN
+- Table 2.2 2.9 of the RIN

-• Table 4.1 - 4.3 of the RIN
+- Table 4.1 4.3 of the RIN

-Methodology and assumptions made

 Actual job costs are directly captured in TasNetworks' financial system as labour, materials, and contract costs and/or 'other' costs in line with Template 2.12 where possible.
 However, in cases where unit rates have been used to allocate costs to a job, for the purposes of Table 2.12, the associated expenditure on those jobs has been apportioned between the above cost categories based on the expenditure in each category recorded in the Network Services ledger as a percentage of the total.

-Use of estimates

 No estimates have been used in the collation and presentation of this information.

-Template 4.1Public lighting
+Template 4.1 Public lighting